 Jobs and further study

-If you wish to progress, you should gain a high grade in your exam and pass all units, as well as having an excellent academic reference and attendance.
+If you wish to progress, you should gain a pass in all units, as well as having an excellent academic reference and attendance.

 Entry requirements (minimum)

 - Three or more relevant courses at National 4 level or above (or equivalent including English and a numeracy based subject) at C or above.